neonbjb/SwitchedConvolutions/README.md

 computational savings that Dynamic Convolutions expresses is present here: switched convolutions will make your model significantly more complex both computationally and in memory usage.

-This implementation is very much still in test.
-I designed it for usage in the generators of GANs, where the generator is expected to be able to create hundreds of different styles.
+The idea is that some types of networks need this form of fine attention across computational blocks.
+In particular, I designed this for GAN generators, which are expected to infer underlying style from many possible choices.

+This implementation is in Pytorch.
+It is very much still in test. test.py works great for a basic proof of concept, and will output a set of tensorboard logs which should give a great depiction of what is actually happening with the switching mechanism.
+However, ablation on this simple test network shows that the switching provides little to no performace gain.
+I expect it will be more relevant in generators and larger networks.
 I will update this repo with results.

+# License

+This code is under the Apache 2.0 license.
+I ask that you cite my name or this page if you use this code or the concepts therein in your own projects.